Prag8855/aab/content/guides/moving-in.md

 **[More information](https://berlincheap.com/heating/)** - Berlin Cheap

 Sometimes, your landlord will remove air in your radiators with an *[Entlüftungsschlüßel](https://www.google.de/search?tbm=isch&q=entlüftungsschlüssel)*.
-This takes a few seconds, and it makes your radiator work more efficiently.
+This takes a few seconds, and it makes your radiator work better.

 ## Need help?